The 9 Best Northern Lights Viewing Spots Near Anchorage

 You won’t see the aurora through thick clouds.
 If the solar-wind-based forecast is promising, you need to find a location with clear skies.
 Alaska’s classic aurora viewing occurs during cold snaps when high pressure has cleansed the atmosphere of clouds.
 If it’s cloudy or foggy inside Anchorage, finding wide-open skies might mean driving from sea level to a higher elevation, or driving north from town into the Matanuska-Susitna Borough.
-The Anchorage-area page of the National Weather Service has clickable forecasts, radar showing real-time precipitation and satellite images of cloud cover.
-Fairbanks viewers often drive to a dome near town, with Cleary Summit (17 miles north up the Steese Highway) a favorite spot.
+The Anchorage-area page of the National Weather Service has clickable forecasts, radar showing real-time precipitation, and satellite images of cloud cover.
 March and April tend to experience more clear weather than the November-to-February period.

-Finally, find unobstructed northern view away from artificial lights.
+Finally, find an unobstructed northern view away from artificial lights

 The glow from streetlights and human infrastructure can rub the edge off an aurora display, transforming something dazzling and detailed into a vague milky shimmer.
 As a rule of thumb, you want a spot where the stars appear bright against the black dome of the sky.
 Or where it’s dark enough to see the Milky Way.
 Without trees or buildings or valley walls in the way.

 Perched at 2,200 feet in elevation with a stunning view of the Anchorage Bowl and about five mountain ranges, the overlook at the Glen Alps trailhead into Chugach State Park may be the best place to view the aurora borealis in Anchorage.
 While the distant urban glow might produce some interference with clarity, the vast unobstructed view of the northern sky maximizes your chances of catching the auroral dance in action.